acsoto/BUAA-Compiler/README.md

 | Int[]    | a[]     | 1       |
 | Int[] [] | a[] [3] | 2       |

-So when I get a function call, I will check the parameter of it with what I have memorized before.
+So, when encountering a function call, the parameters will be checked against what has been memorized before.

 ```java
 private void checkParasMatchRParas(Word ident, ArrayList<Integer> paras, ArrayList<Integer> rparas) {